habin-isa/CV/README.md

-Habin Isabelle Kim
+**Habin Isabelle Kim**

-A creative and enthusiastic sculptor, looking to make a change in the world of digital arts.
+A creative and enthusiastic back-end web developer working with Ruby and JavaScript.
+Artistically trained and looking to make a change in the world of digital arts!

 I recently graduated with a First Class honours in Sculpture, where I made kinetic installations using electronics - enter coding!
 I quickly became compelled by the creative possibilities of code, and my problem-solving skills helped this process immensely.

 I am currently doing a 16 week coding bootcamp at Makers Academy.
 I am excited to gain a whole new skillset in back-end programming and hopefully to take on a career in the London tech scene!

-Skills
+**Skills**

 Initiative